WenchaoHanSRI/U_net/README.md

 ## Quick-start
-Using the two notebook files as a demo to 1) inspect the data, 2) using pre-trained weights to perform the prediction and evaluate the model performanace.
+Using the two notebook files as a demo to 1) inspect the data (https://github.com/WenchaoHanSRI/U_net/blob/main/Inspect_dataset.ipynb) 2) using pre-trained weights to perform the prediction and evaluate the model performanace (https://github.com/WenchaoHanSRI/U_net/blob/main/Validation.ipynb).

 ## Description
 This package is a U-net package for semantic segmentaiton for the retinal dataset.
 This code is modified from the git repository: (https://github.com/milesial/Pytorch-UNet)